supercontainers/containers-wg/_ideas/media-type_D1.md

 ## How do these ideas break down into...

 ### Already existing OCI specs?
+This idea is relevant to the distribution spec.

 ### A new project (CNCF or OCI)